HugoDataAnalyst/PsyduckV2/README.md

 5. `python3 psyduckv2.py`

 > This option requires you to have a MySQL database running on your local/external machine and manually set the DB_HOST environment variable to the correct IP address.
+>
+> Change DB_PORT to 3307 if you are using the docker-compose setup and didn't touch the docker-compose.yml file.

 ## Docker stand alone container options: